DESCRIPTION

 CHALLENGES

-This experience reinforced the importance of building flexible, modular systems that can adapt to changing technical requirements—a principle that has informed my development approach going forward.
+This experience reinforced the importance of building flexible, modular systems that can adapt to evolving technical requirements — a principle that continues to guide my development approach.

 TECHNICAL